mickeybeurskens/forgefire-website/_posts/fruit_recognition_post.md

 title: "Over Engineered: Fruit Recognition Using FastAI!"
 author: Mickey Beurskens
 date: "2022-06-07"
-summary: "Have you ever wondered what that piece of fruit is you encountered during your walk through the woods?"
+summary: "Have you ever wondered what that piece of fruit is that you encountered during your walk through the woods?"
-img_path: /images/projects/card/ff_website.png
+img_path: /images/projects/card/cherry.jpg
 ---
 # Over Engineered: Fruit Recognition Using FastAI!